ipleiria-robotics/indoor_positioning_uwb/README.md

 <img title="" src="https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/img/movimento1.jpg" alt="">

-For this test an aditional data is needed, a dataset with the real movement executed by the tag so it is possible to analyse the error.
-For that, the usage of an encoder to determine the increments of the linear conveyor.
+In order to properly evaluate the performance of this test, aditional data was needed, namely a dataset with the real motion carried out by the tag.
+For that purpose, we used an encoder, attached to the motor controlling the conveyor motion.